YouTube Video Review version:

 The reason I chose this speaker for review is simple: I was hoping to find nice performance on a relatively small sized tower speaker that is typically < $300 for the pair (and occasionally < $200/pair).
 One that just really punches above its class subjectively and objectively.
 You know… a diamond in the rough.
 Knowing Jamo is owned by Klipsch, I was a bit torn on what to expect.
 Looking around, Jamo is historically known as a high-quality brand.
 But that is not so true in present day.
 Klipsch has the reputation of producing “bright” speakers but I was hopeful that since this wasn’t the typical horn/waveguide Klipsch speakers use that it might not have those Klipsch traits few are fond of.
 Then I could feel confident in telling folks to buy it and I might make $10 this month to help cover my dinner one night if their purchase is made through my Amazon affiliate link.
 Unfortunately, this speaker is a poor performer and I cannot recommend it.

 I’m seeing reviewers give these 4/5 stars.
 I don’t understand how.
 I guess they just want to sell speakers through their affiliate links or the like.
-I can’t imagine any other reason why someone would recommend these for hi-fi purposes.
-What I heard from the get-go was bad and what I saw in the data was even worse.
+I can’t imagine any other reason why someone would recommend these for general listening, home theater or hi-fi purposes.
+These speakers are What I heard from the get-go was bad and what I saw in the data was even worse.
 I know it is hypocritical to tell you to ignore others’ positive (subjective) reviews and trust my negative review but I can back my reasons up with data and will do so in this review.

 At any rate, if you want to go through Amazon here is my affiliate link for the Jamo S807 speaker.
 You can glance at the product page, the reviews and maybe purchase something else instead if you want to help me out.
 But to make it clear: Do not waste your money on this speaker for hi-fi stereo purposes.
 Maybe for just some movie speakers in your living room but I can’t really recommend that even at their low price point.
 Not unless you like punchy-only bass and extremely bright treble.